 Although it is a 2-storey home, there is only one room on the 2nd floor.
 The living areas are primarily located on the ground floor.
 In addition to the five bedrooms, there are two living areas, two kitchens and four bathrooms.
 There is driveway parking and a 1-car garage.

-The property is essentially being sold for the land only, and earlier sale listings had offered the land in two subdivided parcels, with the house to be demolished.
+The property was essentially sold for the land only, and earlier sale listings had offered the land in two subdivided parcels, with the house to be demolished.
 The total size of the land is 632 sqm (6,800 sq ft).
+It has since been restored and operated as a holiday home rental.

 About the area: